dat4action/Sales_Market-Basket_analysis/README.md

 This project analyzes sales data to answer interesting business questions and provide insights to the management team.
 The data is from a company's sales database and includes information on customers, products, orders, and transactions.

-The project includes exploratory data analysis, data cleaning and preparation, data visualization, and machine learning techniques such as market basket analysis.
+The project includes exploratory data analysis, data cleaning and preparation, data visualization, and market basket analysis using a priori algorithm and other techniques.

 ## Objectives